powerapi-ng/pyRAPL/README.md

 	pyRAPL.setup()

 	@pyRAPL.measure
-	def fun():
+	def foo():
-		# Some stuff ...
+		# Instructions to be evaluated.

-	fun()
+	foo()

-This will print the recorded energy consumption of all the monitorable devices of the machine during the execution of function `fun`.
+This will print in the console the recorded energy consumption of all the monitorable devices of the machine during the execution of function `foo`.

 ## Configure the decorator specifying the device to monitor

-You can easly specify which device and which socket to monitor using the parameters of the `pyRAPL.setup` function.
+You can easily configure which device and which socket to monitor using the parameters of the `pyRAPL.setup` function.
-For example, here, we only monitor the CPU power consumption on the socket `1`.
+For example, the following example only monitors the CPU power consumption on the CPU socket `1`.
-By default, **pyRAPL** monitors all the available devices of the machine's sockets.
+By default, **pyRAPL** monitors all the available devices of the CPU sockets.

 	import pyRAPL

 	pyRAPL.setup(devices=[pyRAPL.Device.PKG], socket_ids=[1])

 	@pyRAPL.measure
-	def fun():
+	def foo():
 		# Some stuff ...

-	fun()
+	foo()

 You can append the device `pyRAPL.Device.DRAM` to the `devices` parameter list to monitor RAM device too.

 ## Running the test multiple times

 For short functions, you can configure the number of runs and it will calculate the mean energy consumption of all runs.
-As an example if you want to run the test 100 times :
+As an example, if you want to run the evaluation 100 times:

 	import pyRAPL